British History & Culture

 Activities and visits include:

 The course is suitable for students who have completed one year of undergraduate study taught in English.
 If you are not studying a course taught in English, you must have an IELTS score of 6, with a minimum of 5.5 in each component (or equivalent).
 You must also have achieved academic grades equivalent to 2.5 USA GPA standard or equivalent.
+If you do not wish to take the course for credit, you are eligible provided you can demonstrate English proficiency at IELTS 5.0 or equivalent.

-Students applying for the course should visit the UK boarder agency website to check what type of visa you will need to travel to the UK.
+Students applying for the course should visit the UK border agency website to check what type of visa you will need to travel to the UK.
 Manchester Metropolitan University will issue you with an visa invitation letter which you must use to apply for a visa.
 You must arrange and pay for your own visa and it is your responsibility to ensure you select the correct one.
 If your visa is denied or you select the wrong type of visa, you may be withdrawn or denied entry into the UK and onto the course.
 Manchester Metropolitan University has no authority to issue visas directly.

 Check your visa now: www.gov.uk/check-uk-visa